Keto Chinese Chicken Salad

 Keto Chinese Chicken Salad Recipe – a low carb Chinese chicken salad with a homemade Asian dressing.
 Paleo, gluten free, grain free, dairy free, soy free, clean eating, real food.

 Of all the salads, Chinese chicken salad is hands down my favorite.
 When I was younger, it was my go-to order at restaurants.
 Sadly, Even though it is a salad, it is often packed with carbs thanks to those crispy wonton strips and a ton of sugar in the dressing.
 Cheesecake Factory makes one my favorites, but it has 80 net carbs!

 I’ve made a much healthier and low carb version of my favorite salad.
-This Keto Chinese Chicken Salad is only 12 net carbs (even less if you’re ok using soy sauce!), and will satisfy all your Chinese chicken salad cravings!
+This Keto Chinese Chicken Salad is only 7g net carbs, and will satisfy all your Chinese chicken salad cravings!